Giving It All Away

 The song was the first single from the 1973 album Daltrey.
 It reached number five in the UK Singles Chart but failed to chart in the US.
-Daltrey would never beat this chart position in the UK throughout his whole solo career.
+Daltrey would never beat this chart position in the UK throughout his solo career.

-The British release, with considerable airplay of "Giving It All Away", (first lines "I paid all my dues so I picked up my shoes, I got up and walked away") coincided with news reports of the Who being sued for unpaid damage to their hotel on a recent tour, including a TV set being thrown out of the window.
+Record World called it "a moving tune with a sensitive arrangement and production in support."

 Daltrey performed the song on The Old Grey Whistle Test in 1973.

 Sayer later recorded his own version of the song for his second studio album Just a Boy (1974), along with another track from Daltrey, "One Man Band".

-Daltrey later re-introduced the song into his setlist for his 2022 UK tour.
+Daltrey re-introduced the song into his setlist for his 2022 UK solo tour.